CodeCompileRepeat69/Match/README.md

 # Match
+## Testing ways to pattern matching in a generic way.
-testing ways to pattern matching in a generic way
+The purpose of this repo is to test pattern matching in C++ trying to achieve a fast, safe and stylish and generic way to add pattern matching in C++.